Jack Priestley’s Family History

 1721/2 Feb 20 Wm s of Edward Heelis (Farmer) & Leah his wife of Skipton

-The following year sees the family moving to the rural township of Skibeden
+Two years later, the family moved to the rural township of Skibeden

 Nine more children were born there.